andrewharmellaw/andrewharmellaw.github.com/_posts/2021-03-15-the-experience-of-development-the-fine-balance.md

 In doing so, three things--the mental models that we construct, the pre-existing mental models which we call upon, _and_ the means by which we mediate them to the outside world--are potentially called into question every time the code itself, that external manifestation of these mental models and bearers of our expectations, tells us what it can and can’t do.
 It is at this nexus that our internal conception of the-thing-we-are-trying-to-create-slash-the-problem-we-are-trying-to-solve is confronted with an alternate reality; the reality of syntax and compilers and CPU registers and electrons.

-(For more detail on this loop, see the first part of the introduction to this series: "[A Conjecture]({% post_url 2021-03-08-the-experience-of-development-a-conjecture %})".
-For detail on the nature of the models and some clarifying terminology, see the second part of the introduction: "[Models, All the Way Down]({% post_url 2021-03-09-the-experience-of-development-models-all-the-way-down %})".)
+(For more detail on this loop, see part one of the introduction to this series: "[A Conjecture]({% post_url 2021-03-08-the-experience-of-development-a-conjecture %})".
+For detail on the nature of the models and some clarifying terminology, see the second part: "[Models, All the Way Down]({% post_url 2021-03-09-the-experience-of-development-models-all-the-way-down %})".)

 <BR/>

 {% maincolumn 'assets/img/lee-krasner-gaea.jpg' 'Image: Gaea (1966) by Lee Krasner, CC BY-SA 2.0, via G. Starke on <a href="https://www.flickr.com/photos/157267975@N08/41443933070">Flickr.com</a>' %}

-The state of this alternate reality is made manifest to us through our senses, and there then arises an overlaying of this input with our mental models and their predictions.
+{% newthought "The state of this alternate reality" %} is made manifest to us through our senses, and there then arises an overlaying of this input with our mental models and their predictions.
 The two are compared, and there are a variety of outcomes which can result.

 If what our models predict matches up with what we have sensed then the reward of having crafted a cloud castle that we have successfully mediated into the world outside hits.
 We _feel_ good.
 This is an experience of development.
 One of the primary ones which keeps us coming back for more.

 But when the match fails, signaling that our mental-model hypothesis has been falsified--an all-too frequent occurrence in my experience--we react to this disparity, this “surprise”, in one of several ways.
 This too is the root of experiences of development.

-The type of reaction which arises depends upon our confidence in which of the two should carry more weight.
+{% newthought "The type of reaction which arises" %} depends upon our confidence in which of the two should carry more weight.
 Do we trust what we expect?
 Or do we trust what we sense?
 Most importantly for our purposes here, how do we explain the discrepancies away?
 Let us enumerate the coping strategies here, for I propose that it is within these responses, conscious or unconscious, that many of the varieties of development experience lie.{% sidenote 'sn-id-whatever' 'I have tried to arrange these in order of magnitude, but clearly such an effort is very subjective.' %}

 Firstly{% sidenote 'sn-id-whatever' 'And most mundanely.' %}, we can doubt that we effectively mediated our mental models to the outside world, to the code.
 Did we make a typo?
 Did we forget a setting?
 Did we press the wrong button?